cricutdesignspacesetup/cricut/README.md

 Solid red – error detection

 <h3>Q. How much does the Cricut printer cost?</h3>
 If you are looking for a Cricut printer, you will not find one.
 The Cricut machine is itself capable of writing, scoring, cutting, printing, and more with a plethora of tools to work with.
 But if you need to print designs on a material, you can connect your home printer to the machine.
-Check out the list of Cricut products at www.cricut.com setup and choose the right for you.
+Check out the list of Cricut products at <a href="https://github.com/cricutdesignspacesetup/cricut">www.cricut.com setup</a> and choose the right for you.

 <h3>Q. Can I cut and print on vinyl with the Cricut cutting machine?</h3>
 Yes, you can cut and print over 300 different materials, including vinyl, with the best Cricut machine.
 For this, you need to download Design Space from <a href="https://github.com/cricutdesignspacesetup/cricut">cricut.com/setup</a> to use the cut and print feature and cut out Cricut design Space.